ChoiIngon/gamnet/idlc/README.md

 # IDLC(Interface Definition Language Compiler)

-- 'idlc' is a kind of interface language compiler.
+- 'idlc' is a kind of small compiler that translating interface language to each C++, Python or C#(and so on)
-- .idl file It will compile .idl files and generate translated code as specified(eg. C++/Python/C#..) which is used for serializing and de-serializing
+- 'idlc' generates serialize(from structure data to binary stream) and de-serialize(from bynary stream to structure) code about decribed structure

 ## Quick Example

 1. write below "example.idl" and save it.

 ```
+/**
+	'Person' is a name for structure
+	'1' is id for this structure
+*/
 message Person : 1
 {
 	int32 id;